 Options for the Mystics

 Remember, you don’t need a belief system to engage in spiritual exploration.
 The mystics path is something evolving and constantly changing with your needs.
 We recommend everyone learn as many spiritual technologies as possible.
 You never know which one you’ll need on the path.

 The more you research and read about the divine substance of love, the more you will appreciate its depth.
 The mystical alchemy of love produces expressions in many forms of life, not just people.

-There are other ways mystics use the processes of mystical alchemy.
+There are other ways mystics use love.
 But the energy for all of them stems from this element.

 Evelyn Underhill, Mysticism: A Study in the Nature and Development of Spiritual Consciousness.

 Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia